This is a revised and expanded version of an attempt I made in February 2011 to try and encapsulate my main musical tastes in just 10 albums.

-The band’s love of ballads and multi-sectioned epics (Une Nuit A Paris, Somewhere In Hollywood, Feel The Benefit etc) also paved the way for other future interests including Progressive Rock and the sophisticated Pop of Prefab Sprout, Thomas Dolby, Steely Dan and XTC.
+Part Psychedelic Beatles, part Beach Boys, part Zappa, part Floyd-tinged Rock, part Glam Pop, yet wholly themselves, the band’s love of beautiful ballads, any old irony and multi-sectioned epics (Une Nuit A Paris, Somewhere In Hollywood, Feel The Benefit etc) also paved the way for other future interests including Progressive Rock and the sophisticated Pop of Prefab Sprout, Thomas Dolby, Squeeze, Steely Dan and XTC.

 3. Pink Floyd – Wish You Were Here (1975)

 Two of the stranger mid 1970s obsessions were the cassette tape and Subbuteo.
 In the raging hot Summer of 1976, I was a willing slave to both.

 Hiding from the sun, along with a group of friends, a Summer-long Subbuteo competition took place in my front room.
 While we excitedly flicked away during improbable encounters between Haiti and Leeds United (yellow away kit, of course) or Crystal Palace and Brazil, my Dad’s trusty Lloytron Music Centre provided a sonic backdrop to our less than beautiful games.